Minox for beginners

 8 mm * 200 lines/mm * 11 mm * 200 lines/mm = 3,520,000 dots

-A Kodak Ektar 100 is specified by the manufacturer with 100 line pairs.
-If we equip our Minox with it, we achieve approx. 10 MPixel.
+The manufacturer specifies the Kodak Ektar 100 with 100 line pairs.
+If we equip our Minox with it, we achieve approximately 5 MPixel.

 According to the manufacturer, the resolution of the ADOX CMS 20 is 800 lp/mm with a contrast ratio of 1000 : 1.
-As far as I know, a Minox Complan lens can resolve a maximum of 400 line pairs, so it becomes a bottleneck with this film.
-So the ADOX CMS 20 would give us 42 MPixel in the Minox.
+The Minox Complan lens theoretically can resolve a maximum of 400 line pairs 2, so it becomes a bottleneck with this film.
+So the ADOX CMS 20 would give us 20 MPixel in the Minox.

 Why are we talking about megapixels here in this context?
 Well, first of all to get a rough comparison with digital cameras.
 Secondly, these considerations are important for digitizing the negatives later on.
-If we want to exploit the full potential of the Minox, we should therefore digitize with at least 10 MPixel or 10,000 dpi.
+If we want to exploit the full potential of the Minox, we should therefore digitize with at least 5 MPixel or 5,000 dpi.
 This explains why scanners are not optimal for Minox negatives.
+You want more information on Minox lens resolution?
+Read here.

 It’s actually quite simple: